solbu/hldig/TESTING.md

 (See https://www.gnu.org/software/make/manual/html_node/Options-Summary.html#Options-Summary for details)

+On some systems, a build will fail if using the `j` option.
+If that happens, try building using only `make` with no options.

 ## Testing
 * ./configure --prefix=$PWD/testing --with-ssl
+* make [-j?]
 * make install

 Files will be installed to $source_dir/testing; as a result, you won't have